Skip to Main Content

 Include all your education and training going back to your baccalaureate, including post doctoral or fellowship training.
 You can also choose to add any special training or certificates you have received.
 However, you should not list all your continuing medical education (CME) courses or activities.

 This table may be pre-populated if you started the sketch using an external source (like eRA Commons or ORCiD) or if you used a previous SciENcv document, like an older format NIH biosketch. in most cases, you can edit imported data.
-HOWEVER, data imported from your ORCiD profile into Professional Preparation will produce an error if you try to edit and save it.
-It is for this reason that we recommend that you DO NOT use ORCiD as an external data source when creating a new biosketch.
+HOWEVER, data imported from your ORCiD profile into Professional Preparation may produce an error if you try to edit and save it.
+If this happens, delete the entry and add it manually, or go to your ORCiD profile and edit the source data, and try again (as mentioned above in the "note of caution").

 • Click on the pencil icon to edit an entry.